JavarisLyn/FlashWebserver/README.md

 ### HTTP body parsing
 ### keep-alive
 Http without keep-alive useds a new tcp connection every request round, which causes frequent tcp connecting & disconnecting. keep-alive allow multiple http request to use one tcp connection, this connection will kepp a specific duration before disconneting.

+## Timer
+### where to use timer?
+- keep-alive = true, use timer to decide when a connection expired(2)
+- keep-alive = false, when a connection is blocked by IO for too long, this connection should be set to disconnected.
+### how it works
+reference to 《High Performance Linux Server Programming》

+use min-heap(priority_queue in c++) to implement timer. the lateset expire time is the root time. compare to the timer with fixed-frequency, this timer has more accurate.
+the time complexity of adding/deleting timer is O(logn)
+since queue is not able to be accessed randomly, but we really have the need to extend the expire time of a certain timer node. we choose to:
+- set the target timernode *deleted*
+- add a new timernode to replace the old one, which carries the updated expire time
+- when deleting the expired tiemrnode(root node), the nodes which have been set *deleted* would be deleted,too.